KadeSchrock/Project-1/Design/executive-summary.md

 **PAGES**
+* Incorporates design elements from HTML, CSS, and JavaScript

 Home Page

 * Our logo at the very top of the page in the top left corner
 * Bar at the top that can take you to each page of the website (products, checkout/cart, Third Party retailers page
 * Background with one of our snowboards in use
+* Preview of our product offerings
-* About us/mission statement paragraph at the bottom of the homepage
+* About us/contact us/mission statement paragraph at the bottom of the homepage

 Products Page / Individual Products Pages

 * Bar at the top that can take you to each page of the website (products, checkout/cart, Third Party retailers page
 * Tiles of each snowboard that we sell
-  * On each product tile you should be able to open them to a new page that shows you more information about each model and their pricings
+  * On each product tile you should be able to open them to a new page that shows you more information about each model (product uses, FAQs, ratings, testimonials) and their pricings
   * Button to add item to cart on each product tile
+* Customer ratings and testimonials for each product listing

 Shopping Cart / Checkout Page